How college students make sense of organizational structures and work in schools as participants in a paid service learning program

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Riemer, Stacey, "How college students make sense of organizational structures and work in schools as participants in a paid service learning program" (2008).
 Higher Education - Dissertations.
-Paper 1.
+1.